waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Team Assets: KIMCHI (Poison resists Fighting), Blarney (Sudowoodo).
 - Note: Poliwrath is Water/Fighting.
 GNEISS and Calcifer are weak to Water.
 - Plan: Train KIMCHI to Lv21+ for evolution into Gloom.
 Use Sleep Powder and Grass moves against Poliwrath.
 KIMCHI reached Lv18 at Turn 7171 and learned Sleep Powder.
-- Battle Status (Turn 7182): Primeape defeated.
-KIMCHI is in against Poliwrath.
-Selecting SLEEP POWDER to neutralize Poliwrath and create a safe switching window for Calcifer or GNEISS.
+- Battle Status (Turn 7184): Primeape defeated.
+Poliwrath is asleep.
+KIMCHI is out.
+Decisions: Switch to Calcifer for power or stay with KIMCHI for full XP and super-effective Absorb.

 # Tile Mechanics
 - FLOOR: Traversable.